olanikegloria/inventory-sales-manager/README.md

 ## 💬 Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
-Please follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

 ## 🖤 Thanks for Visiting!